andriichyzh/node-js-advanced-training/README.md

 #### Getting started on practice

- - Installation Node.js
+ - Installation Node.js (direct and NVM)
- - CLI
+ - CLI commands
  - First script and program
  - Debug tools

 #### Loading system of modules and NPM

  - How it works?
- - Order of load
  - Supported formats
+ - Order of load and resolving algorithm
+ - The module cache
+ - NPM registry

 #### Core modules